techjay18/ReviewShield-AI/README.md

 ---

-# Resume Description

-Developed an AI-based Fake Product Review Detection System using Natural Language Processing and Machine Learning techniques.
-Built a Streamlit web interface with approximately 90% accuracy using TF-IDF Vectorization and Logistic Regression.

----

 # License

-This project is for educational and internship purposes.
+This project is for educational purposes.